HMS Monkey (1801)

 HMS Monkey was launched in 1801 at Rochester.
-She served in the Channel, North Sea, and the Baltic, and was wrecked in December 1810.
+She served in the English Channel, North and Baltic seas, and was wrecked in December 1810.

 Career

 Monkey was commissioned for the Nore in May 1801 under Lieutenant Nicholas Corsellis.

 In March 1802 she was in the Channel under the command of Lieutenant Weir.
 Lieutenant James Tillard recommissioned her between February and September 1802 for the North Sea.
 (Note: Tillard had been captain of the schooner .)
 On 29 March, 22 April, and 5 and 11 May 1802, Monkey and seized sundry smuggled spirits.

 On 25 November 1803 Monkey sent into Yarmouth two vessels that a privateer lugger had taken off Orforness.
 The two vessels that Monkey had recaptured were William, Roskruge, master, which had been sailing from London to Yarmouoth, and Orford, Hogarth, master, which had been sailing from London to Shields.

 In 1804 Monkey was under the command of Lieutenant William Tatham.

 In 1805–1806 Monkey was under the command of Lieutenant Richard William Simmonds.